Measuring the value of health

 The team at the Copenhagen Consensus Center used published studies where available to underpin their work and updated the data where possible.
 Finally, they made some adjustments to bring the estimates into line with best practices today.
 Specifically, two years ago I had made a grant to Harvard University to develop best practice for how you conduct benefit-cost analyses.
 One of the work streams in that grant was to produce a paper to give us what we think are the best estimates of the statistical value of a life.
 Another work stream investigated how best to account for the timing of costs and benefits (see above mention of the 5 percent discount rate).

 I’d say that study gave us the beginnings of an emerging consensus—but we need more and better data.
-We will have to continue to iterate on this.
+We will have to continue to iterate on this to improve financing health care.

 The 20 to 1 return on investments in Gavi, The Global Fund and GPEI wasn’t a surprise to me.
 What I think was new in the essay was the comparison Bill used, and I imagine it will lead to lots of discussion and debate: